 Lastly, you’ll want to make sure you offer your chickens some extra grit to aid in digestion, as they may struggle to find enough when the ground is frozen.

 Even in winter, treats should only be a small part of a chicken’s diet.
 To keep your birds healthy and happy throughout the winter season, you need to give them a nutritionally balanced feed that covers all of their essential needs.
-Nature’s Best Organic Feeds are all-natural, Non-GMO Project Verified, and backed by scientific research.
+Provide them with the best chicken feed for winter, Nature’s Best Organic Feeds are all-natural, Non-GMO Project Verified, and backed by scientific research.
 Our carefully balanced chicken feeds use an optimal balance of protein, carbs and nutrients to give chicks, growers and layers everything they need.

 With plenty of healthy feed to get them through the winter, your chickens will be plump, happy and ready to fill those nesting boxes again in the spring.
 Winter won’t be a problem when you give your chickens Nature’s Best.